514Team1Fall/StockPrediction-Team1-Fall2025/README.md

 Path A (Viewing Insights from News Page):
 1. Log in to your account
 2. Navigate to the News Page
-3. Click "View Insights" on any article that lists tickers relevant to the article (Some articles can have any tickers listed).
+3. Click "View Insights" on any article that lists tickers relevant to the article (Some articles have NO tickers listed).
 4. Once within that menu you will see a list of tickers that are relevant to the article, along with the summary and sentiment of the tickers within the article.
 5. You can click on the star icon next to any ticker to add it to your watchlist, the star will turn yellow to indicate it has been added.
 ![watchlist view](readme_images/WatchlistPathA.png)